Mathématique: Chapter 61

 No help was forthcoming.

 “Right then.”
-He pushed away from the door, making his way through a set of empty rooms, in search of a fire escape.
+He pushed away from the door and made his way through a set of empty rooms, in search of a fire escape.

 He emerged into an October wind that tore at his hair and jacket.
 The setting sun turned the glass of Manhattan gold beneath the darkening sky.
-Around him, the city was beginning to ribbon itself with electric light.
+Around him, the city began to ribbon itself with electric light.

-He shoved the pneumatic gun Sheppard had given him into a pocket.
-He pointed the man’s sidearm away from him, carefully reapplying the safety, and then tucked the weapon into the back of his trousers.
-He began the climb down the fire escape, the brisk wind edging around his blazer and cutting straight through the thin material of his dress shirt.
-The ladder didn’t stretch all the way to the ground, so when he reached the end of it, he lowered himself as much as possible, then dropped the remaining distance to land on his feet with a painful jolt.
+He shoved the pneumatic gun Sheppard had given him into his pocket.
+He pointed the man’s sidearm away, reapplied the safety, then tucked the weapon into the back of his trousers.
+As he climbed down the fire escape, the brisk wind lifted the tails of his blazer and cut through the thin material of his dress shirt.
+The ladder didn’t stretch all the way to the ground.
+When he reached the end of it, he lowered himself as much as possible, then dropped the remaining distance to land on his feet with a painful jolt.

 He looked up.
 No sign of pursuit.